-Music producer and mixer signed to Stellar Songs/Sony ATV.
+GRAMMY-winning music producer, songwriter, tracking engineer and mixer signed to Stellar Songs/Sony Music Publishing.
 I produce timeless music.

 Interview with Synematik